covrom/dingo/README.md

 **This project is under heavy development and is not ready for use.
-However, we'd love to have your contribution.**
+Now i patch it to use MongoDB driver.**

 Dingo is a full-featured blog engine written in Go.